opensearch-project/opensearch-migrations/upgrades/README.md

 [FrameworkRunner] Full run details logged to: /tmp/utf/logs/run.log.2023-01-05_15_44_42
 ```

-#### HTML Reports
+#### Robot Framework HTML Reports

+The UTF uses Test Actions to perform cluster manipulation and test assertions as needed by the test suite.
+These Test Actions are executed in a step wise manner (i.e.
+`step_perform_pre_upgrade_test.py`, `step_perform_post_upgrade_test.py`) and can be included as part of a Workflow.
+Under the hood, Test Actions are built on and executed by the [Robot Framework](https://robotframework.org/)
-The Robot Framework used to execute our Test Actions produces logs and reports as well, and the paths to them are sent to STDOUT as part of a Workflow:
+in order to simplify writing upgrade/migration tests in a way that can be easily understood and reproduced, as can be seen in `./upgrade_testing_framework/robot_test_defs/`.
+The Robot Framework will produce logs and reports as well when ran, and the paths to them are sent to STDOUT as part of a Workflow:

 ```
 [FrameworkRunner] Step Succeeded: StartSourceCluster